cronvel/spellcast/doc/adventurer.md

 * types: run
 * attribute style: var
-* content type: none or object
+* content type: object

-The *drop* tag is used to drop an item off the entity stored in the *$var*.
+The *grab* tag is used to grab an item: the entity stored in the *$var* collect the item in its inventory.
-The item should not be equipped.
+The item is not equipped.

 The content is an object describing what to drop, properties are:
 * item `ref` the variable containing the item to grab